Davana Essential Oil

 - Variations: Davana is typically sold as an essential oil, but can be available as a C02 extract.

-- Spiritual: Supports the Root Chakra associated with security, survival, basic needs, grounding, and support and the Sacral Chakra with the emotions, sensuality, and creativity.
+- Spiritual: supports the Root Chakra associated with security, survival, basic needs, grounding, and supports the Sacral Chakra with the emotions, sensuality, and creativity

 - Scent Profile: Mid to base note with a strong, fruity aroma